MurkyPowers/MurkyPowers/README.md

-- 👋 Hi, I’m @MurkyPowers
+- 👋 Hi, I’m Eugene
 - 👀 I’m interested in finding new full-time job as a programmer
 - 🌱 I’m currently learning C# programming language
 - 💞️ I’m looking to collaborate on a interesting project to improve my programming skills